lilf4t/RFID-readers/README.md

 Including communication with a simple python server through MQTT (optional).

+(only one code works at a time, comment out the other or delete it)

 Code for two leds included, will light up when a tag is read, can skip it.